run-x/opta-examples/opta-mern-stack/README.md

 4. A MongoDB Atlas cluster to serve as the persistent database layer

-We have adopted a fairly simple application example here to show you how to containerize your MERN stack.

-And, perhaps most importantly, a couple of infrastructure-as-code Opta yaml files to do all the heavy-lifting with Opta's legendry HCL-free-Terraform magic.
-Lets get started!

 ## Pre-requisites

 Opta is a new kind of Infrastructure-As-Code framework where you work with high-level constructs instead of getting lost in low level cloud configuration or having to deal with [Terraform HCL](https://blog.runx.dev/my-pet-peeves-with-terraform-f9bb37d94950).
-For our MERN stack example Opta will setup all the production-grade infrastucture using a couple of short yaml files!
 You can install Opta on your PC by following the instructions [here](https://docs.opta.dev/installation/).

 Our MERN stack example is based on the application code created by The MongoDB Atlas team.
 Their [blog post](https://www.mongodb.com/languages/mern-stack-tutorial) will walk you through the Nodejs+Express backend, React frontend and MongoDB code.
 You should take a moment to read the blog post, although keep in mind that most of the manual/click-on-GUI steps mentioned in the post to setup the infrastructure are not applicable to this Opta Infrastructure-as-code MERN stack example.

 You can choose to deploy the MERN stack application on Kubernetes running in AWS (EKS cluster), GCP (GKE cluster) or Locally on your laptop (Kind cluster).
 AWS and GCP will incur cloud charges, but the local setup is completely free.
-We also use a MongoDB Atlas database, we will sign up for their service and use their free plan; you can always scale up the MongoDB deployment for your production code later.
+We also use a MongoDB Atlas database, we will sign up for their service and use their a small database (could cost upto $3 per day); you can always scale up the MongoDB deployment for your production code later.

+1. Clone the [Opta Examples repo](https://github.com/run-x/opta-examples); the MERN stack example is located in the `opta-mern-stack` sub-directory of this repository.
-1. Install Opta, as mentioned above using [these instructions](https://docs.opta.dev/installation/).
+2. Install Opta, as mentioned above, using [these instructions](https://docs.opta.dev/installation/).
-2. Make a MongoDB Atlas account and obtain their [API credentials](https://docs.atlas.mongodb.com/tutorial/manage-programmatic-access?utm_source=runx_opta&utm_campaign=pla&utm_medium=referral); you will need these in your terminal environment to allow Opta to spin up a MongoDB cluster for your application.
+3. Make a MongoDB Atlas account and obtain their [API credentials](https://docs.atlas.mongodb.com/tutorial/manage-programmatic-access?utm_source=runx_opta&utm_campaign=pla&utm_medium=referral); you will need these in your terminal environment to allow Opta to spin up a MongoDB cluster for your application.
-3. If you don't already have your cloud credentials (AWS or GCP), you can follow the Opta instructions for [AWS](https://docs.opta.dev/getting-started/aws/) or [GCP](https://docs.opta.dev/getting-started/gcp/).
+4. If you don't already have your cloud credentials (AWS or GCP), you can follow the Opta instructions for [AWS](https://docs.opta.dev/getting-started/aws/) or [GCP](https://docs.opta.dev/getting-started/gcp/).
 If you plan on deploying with Opta [locally](https://docs.opta.dev/getting-started/local/) on your PC, this step is not needed.

 So as an example, for AWS, you will inject the API keys into your terminal environment where opta will be invoked like so